 Pasta e Fagioli Recipe

-Ditalini pasta is commonly used for pasta e fagioli, but you can use any short pasta — or you can break up vermicelli into small bits.
+Ditalini pasta is commonly used for pasta e fagioli, but you can use any short pasta—or you can break up vermicelli into small bits.

 Ingredients

-- 3 Tbsp olive oil
+- 3 Tbsp extra virgin olive oil

 - 1 cup chopped onion